-Most e-learners have mixed feelings about group work and the activities they've had to do with their classmates.
+Most e-learners have mixed feelings about virtual group work and the activities they've had to do with their classmates.
 Perhaps you've had the same experience: you loved going to the discussion board and sharing ideas and discussing the course readings.
 But, when you had to work with the same individuals on an online group project, it was another issue altogether.

-The typical online group project involves the following steps:
+The typical online virtual group work project involves the following steps:

 - The instructor assigns you to a group of three or four other students.

 - You are expected to produce a group project together.

 - The project is usually huge, and requires the creation of a PowerPoint, text, and other presentation materials.

 - After you read the requirements, you e-mail your group members.
 No one responds.